greycsont/GreyAnnouncer/docs/README.md

 - And Everyone who used this mod.

-- Except me, The only thing I did is just collect idea from others and fix bugs in a worst way.
+- Except me, The only thing I did is just collect idea from others and fix bugs in a worst way ever.

-- Due to the unity audioSource's limitations(max volume : 1f, There's a solution but considering the performance...), I cannot do something like this :
+Due to the unity audioSource's limitations(max volume : 1f, There's a solution but considering the performance...), I cannot do something like this :

-**Warning : It's non-english website, don't wear earphone and lower the volume down, I takes 0 responbilities of any damage caused by these videos** https://www.bilibili.com/video/BV1CmLdzQEPB https://www.bilibili.com/video/BV1P4pqe8Eyu https://www.bilibili.com/video/BV1rrFyeXE1D
+**Warning : It's non-english website, don't wear earphone and lower the volume down, I takes 0 responbilities of any damage caused by these videos**

+https://www.bilibili.com/video/BV1CmLdzQEPB

+https://www.bilibili.com/video/BV1P4pqe8Eyu

+https://www.bilibili.com/video/BV1rrFyeXE1D